ebruchez/public/Reading/2013-10 - The Organ.md

 - Avicenna (10th century) knew of the organ
 - not many mentions by Arab writers, and they seem to be mostly by people haven't seen the instrument
 - in the 12th century, organs were manufactured in Damascus
-- 14th century Chinese document mentions that between 1260 and 1264, organ was sent to Emperor Shih Tsu [Kublai] By the "Muslim kingdom"
+- 14th century Chinese document mentions that between 1260 and 1264, organ was sent to Emperor Shih Tsu [Kublai, Yuán Shìzǔ] By the
+  "Muslim kingdom"
     - 90 pipes Of purple bamboo
     - 15 ranks times 6